 *Note this is an unofficial trail so the parking lot is not marked and there are no trail markers.*

-Parking: On Highway 40, 1.3 km south of Highwood Pass on left hand side.
+- Parking: There’s a small gravel lot (click for Google Maps pin) on Highway 40, 1.3 km south of Highwood Pass on left hand side.
 See directions below.

-The unmarked parking lot for Arethusa Cirque & Little Arethusa is 1.3 km south of Highwood Pass Day Use on Highway 40, 141 km SW of Calgary.
+The unmarked parking lot (Click for Google Maps pin) for Arethusa Cirque & Little Arethusa is 1.3 km south of Highwood Pass Day Use on Highway 40, 141 km SW of Calgary.
 Take Highway 1 west out of town to the Kananaskis Trail/Hwy 40 turnoff.
 Stay on Hwy 40 for 68 km.
 The gravel/dirt parking lot will be on your left.

 If you live in south Calgary, you can drive up via Longview and Highway 40.
 The unmarked parking lot is 79.2 km from the Highway 22/40 junction on the right hand side.
 If you get to Highwood Meadows, you’ve gone 1.3 km too far.